Back to app

 A campaign has three parts:

-• A sequence — An ordered list of email steps (e.g., initial message, follow-up in 3 days, final follow-up in 7 days).
+• A sequence — An ordered list of steps (e.g., initial message, follow-up in 3 days, final follow-up in 7 days).
+Steps can be emails or LinkedIn reminders.

 • An enrolled candidate list — The people the sequence is sent to.